Measurement That Matches Theory: Theory-Driven Identification in IRT Models: Methodology

 We choose a probit specification for our link function $g$ as this is standard practice in Bayesian IRT modeling \citep[e.g., ][]{pscl}; however, the model above can also be extended to logistic IRT by changing the distribution of $\mu_{ij}$.
 We express the constraints imposed on the loading vector, $\blambda$, by the M-matrix by varying which prior is chosen for this vector depending on $\bM$ (Eq. \eqref{Eq:lambdaPrior}).
 Both $\nu_0$ and $\mathbf{S}_0$ are hyperparameters fixed at standard weakly-informative \citep[see, e.g., ][]{gelman2008} values in our model.
 That specification is motivated partly by our application, and partly by the fact that it allows us to solve the identification problems associated with the model in \eqref{Eq:ModelNoM} in conjunction with the $\bM$ matrices.
 Additional discussion of our model specification is available in Appendix A.

-A major contribution of our model specification is that it allows the latent factors to covary.
-We accomplish this by modeling the covariance between latent factors as a free parameter and the covariance between loadings as the identity matrix.
-More typically, IRT models used in political science solve identification issues in part by constraining the latent factors to be independent.
-Model identification while allowing correlation between factors requires shifting the assumption of independence to the choice loadings in the $M$ matrices.
+A major contribution of our model specification is that it models the covariance between latent factors as a free parameter and the covariance between loadings as the identity matrix.
+Model identification while allowing correlation between factors requires shifting the assumption of independence to the item loadings in the $M$ matrices.
 This is, of course, a consequential modeling assumption.
 However, in the context of many applications of interest to social scientists, underlying factors---such as dimensions of ideology---are often interlinked.
-In contrast, choices---such as survey questions or elements of texts---are often functionally independent, frequently by design.
-By forcing independence at the choice loading level, we leverage the data generating process's tendency to produce nearly-independent loadings.
+In contrast, items---such as survey question answers or elements of texts---are often functionally independent, frequently by design.
+By modeling independence at the item loading level, we leverage the data generating process's tendency to produce nearly-independent loadings.
 Our resulting IRT model better fits with many applications of interest.
 We will expand more on the effect of covariance parameters on model identification and estimation shortly.
 First, we elaborate on the role of our constraint matrix, $M$.